ajcwebdev/dash-transcripts/incubator-weekly/2023-12-18-dash-investment-foundation-proposed-funding.md

 ## Chapters

-00:00 - Introduction and Background on Elizabeth Warren's Stance on Crypto Amanda introduces the episode by discussing US Senator Elizabeth Warren's efforts to vilify and curtail cryptocurrency through proposed legislation.
+00:00 - Introduction and Background on Elizabeth Warren's Stance on Crypto Discussion on US Senator Elizabeth Warren's efforts to vilify and curtail cryptocurrency through proposed legislation.

-04:17 - Continued Discussion of Warren's Anti-Crypto Efforts The hosts continue to critique Warren's attempts to redirect the crypto narrative by associating it with terrorism and money laundering.
+05:08 - Continued Discussion of Warren's Anti-Crypto Efforts The hosts continue to critique Warren's attempts to redirect the crypto narrative by associating it with terrorism and money laundering.

 06:00 - Introduction of Guest Sven Rosbach